AKluger/Project-Three/README.md

-### Project-Three
+### WINC-Stories

-An interactive children's book providing routes for different age groups and an interface for educators to contribute and log student progress.
-The aim of the book is to model positive behaviors for respecting the environment and doing one's part to keep the city clean.
+  Interactive children's books providing routes for different age groups and an interface for educators to contribute and log student progress.
+The aim of the books are to model positive behaviors for respecting the environment and doing one's part to keep the city clean.
+The user may choose from traditional storybooks as well as an interactive game meant to educate children about recycling.

-#### Technologies Used
+#### Languages/Libraries Used
-* React
 * Javascript/ES6
 * HTML/CSS
+* React
-* Node/Express
+* Node/Express for our backend environment and server
-* MongoDB
-* Mongoose
+* MySQL for storing books and user profiles
+* Sequelize ORM for our database
+* Passport.js and bcrypt for user authentication and password encryption